LostMekka/3m5.GameJam-6/README.md

 Used IDE is "IntelliJ IDEA Community 2019.2"

+1. Clone the reop
+2. Go to project on the left sidepanel
-Within the project-directory navigate to DesktopLauncher >> right-mouse-click >> "Run 'DesktopLauncher.main()'"
+3. Navigate to DesktopLauncher >> right-mouse-click >> "Run 'DesktopLauncher.main()'"

 Enjoy the game.